pactus-project/pactus.org/website/get-started/faq.md

 ## How is Pactus different from Ethereum2?

 Ethereum2 is a Proof of Stake Blockchain same as Pactus, however running a validator in Ethereum is not easy.
-Pactus tries to let everyone with minimum knowledge of blockchain and minimum hardware join the network.
+In Pactus everyone with minimum knowledge of blockchain and minimum hardware joins the network.
+Unlike Ethereum there is no minimum stake and you don't need to run the node inside the cloud platform.
+You can run the node in any Operating System with minimum hardware.
 We truly believe in decentralization.